JimVargas5/LC101-HTML-Me-Something/README.md

-# This is how I learned HTML and CSS
+# This projecct is how I learned HTML and CSS

 # https://www.youtube.com/user/TVFilthyFrank/